yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 ### Contextual Suggestions
 {:.no_toc}

 The first *new* feature in Firefox Suggest is "contextual suggestions", a way for the browser to guide users to recommended sites.
-Mozilla calls it a discovery feature that is meant to be a trustworthy guide to "the better web" to help people accomplish their goals.
+Mozilla calls it a discovery feature that is meant to be "a trustworthy guide to the better web" to help people accomplish their goals.

 The only site that seems to a part of the better web today is Wikipedia, and users can test this by typing "Costa Rica" into the address bar, whereupon you should see a result that deep links you directly to the article on Wikipedia.